avilior/fake/README.md

  - first I notice that it asks me to commit the suggestion.
  - btw I can also edit it (as I am doing now)
- 3. I will then fetch/pull the PR to see what i can see on the local machine
+ 3. I will then fetch/pull the PR to see what i can see on the local machine 1172  git fetch
+ 1173  git diff issue2 origing/issue2
+ 1174  git diff
+ 1175  git merge
+ I did a fetch and tried to see what changes but that didn't work....
+ The merged updated this file with these comments.

  4. I will then push a change from local to the remote

 # Specifically